 Tips for Back to School Sleep Routine for Parents

 #1.
-Get Bedtimes Earlier as Early as Possible
+Bring Back Bedtimes as Early as Possible

 If bedtimes and wake times have been on the later side, start gradually bringing them forward so that your child is going to bed at an age appropriate time and that they are waking naturally in the morning.